dario-bolli/nsg-lectures-lec_commnet-projects-2021-routing_project-group-85/assignment.md

 In addition, the following links will be useful during the project.
 We also refer to them later in the description of the tasks and tools.

-⋅⋅*[AS connections](https://comm-net.ethz.ch/routing_project/as_connections): The list of the interconnections between the different ASes.
+* [AS connections](https://comm-net.ethz.ch/routing_project/as_connections): The list of the interconnections between the different ASes.

-⋅⋅*[Connectivity matrix](https://comm-net.ethz.ch/routing_project/matrix/matrix.html): A connectivity matrix that will tell you with whom you can communicate.
+* [Connectivity matrix](https://comm-net.ethz.ch/routing_project/matrix/matrix.html): A connectivity matrix that will tell you with whom you can communicate.

-⋅⋅*[BGP looking glass](https://comm-net.ethz.ch/routing_project/looking_glass/G1/NEWY.txt): A service to see the routing table of every router.
+* [BGP looking glass](https://comm-net.ethz.ch/routing_project/looking_glass/G1/NEWY.txt): A service to see the routing table of every router.

-⋅⋅*[BGP policy analyzer](https://comm-net.ethz.ch/routing_project/bgp_analyzer/analysis.html): An almost real time BGP policy analyzer that detects and prints (most, but not all) route leaks for every AS.
+* [BGP policy analyzer](https://comm-net.ethz.ch/routing_project/bgp_analyzer/analysis.html): An almost real time BGP policy analyzer that detects and prints (most, but not all) route leaks for every AS.